Harishchandra: Markandeya Purana

 The Markandeya Purana legend is as follows:

 King Harishchandra lived in the Treta Yuga.
 He was an honest, noble king.
 His subjects enjoyed prosperity and peace.
 He had a queen named Shaivya (also called Taramati) and a son named Rohitashva.
 Once, while on a hunting expedition, he heard the cries of a woman asking for help.
 Armed with a bow and arrow, he went in the direction of the sound.
 The sound was an illusion created by Vighnaraja, the lord of the obstacles.
 Vighnaraja was trying to disturb the tapasya (meditation) of the sage Vishvamitra.
-When he saw Harishchandra, he entered the king's body and started abusing Vishvamitra.
 This disturbed Vishwamitra's tapasya, and destroyed all the knowledge that the sage had acquired during this tapasya.

 When Harishchandra came to his senses, he realized that the sage was extremely angry with him, and apologized.
 He promised to fulfill any of the sage's desires to get rid of his guilt.
 Vishvamitra demanded dakshina (donation) for his rajasuya yajna.
 The king asked him what he wanted in payment.
 In response, Vishvamitra said "Give me all that you have except yourself, your wife and your child."
 Harishchandra agreed to the demand.
 He let go of all his possessions – even his clothes.
 As he readied to leave his palace with his family, Vishvamitra demanded another donation.
 Harishchandra said that he did not have any possession left, but promised to make another donation within a month.

 Harishchandra started living in penury with his wife and his family.
 His loyal subjects followed him.
 When Vishvamitra saw the king with his subjects, he started cursing Harishchandra for taking along his subjects (who were a part of the kingdom donated to the sage).
 The king then decided to leave the kingdom with his family.
 To make them go away sooner, Vishvamitra started beating the queen with a stick.
 When the five guardians of the directions saw this, they condemned Vishvamitra.
 The sage cursed them to be born as human beings.
 These guardian deities were born as the sons of the Pandavas and Draupadi.

 Nearly a month after leaving his kingdom, Harishchandra arrived in the holy city of Kashi, only to see Vishvamitra already present there.
 The sage demanded the donation that the king had promised him.
 Harishchandra pointed out that there was still some time left in completion of one month.
 The sage agreed to come back at the next sunset and departed.
 As his hungry son cried for food, Harishchandra worried how would he be able to make a donation to the sage.
 His wife Shaivya suggested that he sell her to get some money.
 After some hesitation, Harishchandra accepted the proposal and sold her to an elderly man.
 Their child would not let go of his mother, so it was decided that he would accompany his mother (and an extra payment was made for him).